Employment Discrimination Laws in Northern Virginia Localities

 Any person who believes that he or she has experienced discrimination may file a complaint with the Fairfax Office of Human Rights and Equity Programs within 365 days of the incident.
 Once a complaint has been filed, the investigation process commences and both parties will be provided the opportunity to mediate.
 Then, after a series of steps, the Commission staff will issue a determination on whether there is probable cause discrimination has occurred.
 If you file a complaint with the Fairfax HRC that is also covered by Title VII of the Civil Rights Act of 1965 and other federal discrimination statutes, your case will be cross-filed with the U.S. Equal Employment Opportunity Commission (EEOC).PRINCE WILLIAM COUNTY’S HUMAN RIGHTS ORDINANCE

 Prince William County’s Human Rights Ordinance was enacted in 1993 and bans discriminatory practices based on race, color, sex, national origin, religion, marital status or disability.
 Prince William County’s Human Rights Ordinance also created a Human Rights Commission to ensure that “each citizen is treated fairly, provided equal protection of the law, and equal opportunity to participate in the benefits, rights, and privileges of community life.”
 This Human Rights Commission consists of nine at-large members appointed by the Board of County Supervisors.
 If you have been subjected to employment discrimination, you can file a complaint with the PWC Human Rights Commission by filling out an intake questionnaire.

 The agencies mentioned above are not the only methods for seeking a legal remedy for unlawful employment discrimination.
 The Erlich Law Office has extensive experience guiding clients through local, state and federal agencies, as well as in civil courts, to pursue their employment discrimination claims.
-Call (703) 791-9087 or visit our website for a free consultation.
+Call (703) 791-9087 or visit our website for a consultation.